Using Delta Lake with Dagster

 return iris_dataset.dropna().drop_duplicates()

-In this example, we want to provide the iris_dataset asset to the iris_cleaned asset.
-Refer to the Store a Dagster asset as a table in Delta Lake example for a look at the iris_dataset asset.
+asset.
+Refer to the Store a Dagster asset as a table in Delta Lake example in step 2 for a look at the iris_dataset

-In iris_cleaned, the iris_dataset parameter tells Dagster that the value for the iris_dataset asset should be provided as input to iris_cleaned.
+.
 If this feels too magical for you, refer to the docs for explicitly specifying dependencies.

-Completed code example#
+Completed code example

 When finished, your code should look like the following: